 We normally don’t go all crazy for national food holidays, but when our friends at Sabra told us that National Hummus Day is coming up on May 13th, I knew we would have to make an exception.
 I don’t know about you, but I consider hummus more than just a snack.
-On busy weeknights, a fully loaded hummus platter like this Deconstructed Tabbouleh Platter often turns into an easy to make, plant-based meal that everyone around our family table gets excited about!
+On busy weeknights, a fully loaded Deconstructed Tabbouleh Hummus Platter Recipe often turns into an easy to make, plant-based meal that everyone around our family table gets excited about!

 I personally consider Sabra hummus a refrigerator staple.
 It’s always on my shopping list and I am never, ever caught without it.
 On those occasions that the day just gets away from me I can always count on being able to come up with an inventive new spin on one of these hummus platters to serve my family.

 It’s hard to find a healthier meal than this Deconstructed Tabbouleh Hummus Platter Recipe.

 For this particular deconstructed tabbouleh platter I made use of leftover quinoa we had hanging out in the fridge.
 When you roast cooked quinoa in the oven it turns into this magically crunchy topping that I love sprinkling over everything from hummus to salads and sandwiches.
 All I added after that was a super quick to make salad of tomato, cucumber, parsley, and citrus to mimic the flavors that we love in tabbouleh.